DXLab Launcher Online Help Contents

 If on startup, the Launcher finds an installed DXLab application whose Program Path textbox is empty, it will initialize this textbox with the pathname of the installed executable.
 If you have downloaded a later version of this application's executable to a different pathname, use the Sel button to select that pathname.

-To specify the pathname of a log file to be opened by DXKeeper after startup, click the Sel button in the DXLab Application panel's Startup Parameters sub-panel, and choose the desired log file.
+To specify the pathname of a log file to be opened by DXKeeper after startup, click the Sel button in the DXLab Apps tab's Startup Parameters sub-panel, and choose the desired log file.
 If no log file pathname is specified, DXKeeper will open log in use during the previous operating session.

-Specifying non-DXLab applications to be started before DXLab applications are started
+Specifying non-DXLab applications to be started before DXLab applications and terminated after DXLab applications

-The Launcher allows you to specify up to 8 non-DXLab applications that can be started in a specified order before you start a group of DXLab applications.
-Initially, these are depicted on the Apps Started Before Other Applications tab as Before App 1 through Before App 8.
-To specify the pathname of such an application, click the Show Paths button, then click the Sel button associated with an unused Program Path textbox, and use the Open dialog box to select the application's executable file, e.g.
+The Launcher enables you to specify up to 8 non-DXLab applications that can be started in a specified order before you start a group of DXLab applications, and terminated after that group of DXLab applications are terminated.
+Initially, these are depicted on the Apps Started Before DXLab Apps tab as Before App 1 through Before App 8.
+To specify the pathname of such an application, click the Sel button associated with an unused Command Line textbox, and use the Open dialog box to select the application's executable file, e.g.

 C:\Program Files\DX Atlas\DxAtlas.exe